 Micro LED is just one of the advanced technologies that Samsung is working on to further enhance the TV experience.
 It already launched the micro LED-based The Wall in 2018.
 It’s a modular TV which can be scaled in size significantly.
 A 292-inch 8K version of The Wall was also released by Samsung, in addition to offering the model in 88-inch, 93-inch, 110-inch, and 150-inch sizes.

 Samsung also has a Lifestyle TV lineup which while offering an unrivaled viewing experience, also has unconventional designs that really transform these TVs into decorative objects.
-The series includes two primary models.
+The series includes three primary models.

 Laptops and Chromebooks